 - Thermal physics (specific heat, ideal gas laws, internal energy and kinetic theory)

 - Nuclear physics (radioactivity, nuclear instability, mass and energy, fusion and fission)

 - Plus option from astrophysics, medical physics, applied physics, turning points in physics.
 A close reading of a specific philosophical text that incorporates all of the foregoing concepts and ideas.

 Written examinations.
-Learners will additionally complete a practical endorsement which does not contribute to their overall grade and is pass/fail.
+Learners will additionally complete the practical endorsement which does not contribute to their overall grade and is pass/fail.

 Dudley Sixth will loan the required textbooks, but a scientific calculator is required.

 Higher Education or employment.
-Medicine, environmental science, physics, engineering (mechanical, electrical and aeronautical).
+Medicine, environmental science, physics, engineering (mechanical and electrical).